AutumnHaunted/employee-csv/README.md

 > The following record is not a valid employee:

 After the file is read, the user will be prompted to enter a number of threads for the program to run on while inserting the read data into the database.
-> Please enter the desired number of threads (1-20):
+> Please enter the number of threads you would like (1 - 20):

 Each record that can be successfully read will be added to a different table in the output database one table at a time using the specified number of threads:
 - Valid records will be added to the main table.